nicolasJJJ/5ShotsOfKafkaInK8sBar/README.md

 # goal
 The main goal is to publish some recreatives projects for me to learn, exchange with people knowing more than me and maybe offer me new opportunities for data engineering projects.

-The second goal is to sh*t the mouth of an SIGINT officer with better skills than me with his "Bambee" sweater.
+The second goal is to sh*t the mouth of a DGSE recruiter with a "Bambee" sweater.
 WTf, a Bambee sweater !!
-It's time to show who's on the top of food chain.
+It's time to show these intelligences services clowns who's on the top of food chain.

 # 5ShotsOfKafkaInK8sBar